joms/LeetLog/README.md

 ---

-The statistics will be made by runnin the log through Logstash and into ElasticSearch, wich then serves as an API for the website.
+The statistics will be made by running the log through Logstash and into ElasticSearch, wich then serves as an API for the website.